 Uganda is endowed with significant natural resources including copper, cobalt, gold, nickel and platinum.
+It sits at the northern end of the Great Rift Valley, which runs from Uganda down through DRC, Tanzania, Zambia, Zimbabwe and into South Africa, and which hosts some of the most significant deposits of all minerals/metals in history.
 The country has transparent UK style mining laws and the new Mining and Minerals Policy (2018) was devised to encourage external investment to help further develop the resources sector.
 There is a 5% government net smelter royalty on mining revenues and 30% corporate tax rate.

 Currently, there are a number of significant resource projects under way in Uganda.
 The Osokuru phosphate is a large-scale project with six exploration licences covering 26.6km2 which is backed by the China Development Bank.
-Meanwhile, Carnavale Resources' (ASX:CAV) Isingiro tin project saw huge tin deposits announced in mid-2019.
-In addition, there is M2 Cobalt's (TSXV:MC) Kilembe copper-cobalt where new anomalies have recently been discovered showing 37.8% Cu.
-Also, there is Sipa Resources' (ASX:SRI) Kigum-Pader Base Metals Project where Rio Tinto can earn a 75% interest by funding exploration to the tune of US\$57 million.
+Meanwhile, Carnavale Resources' (ASX: CAV) Isingiro tin project saw huge tin deposits announced in mid-2019.
+In addition, there is M2 Cobalt's (TSXV: MC) Kilembe copper-cobalt where new anomalies have recently been discovered showing 37.8% Cu.
+Also, there is Sipa Resources' (ASX: SRI) Kigum-Pader Base

+Metals Project where Rio Tinto can earn a 75% interest by funding exploration to the tune of US\$57 million.
 At the same time, Anglo American is active in gold exploration within the country.